 Who can get a reverse mortgage, and how do they work?

 Reverse mortgages are not for everyone.
 A reverse mortgage is limited to those over 62 years old.

-With your traditional mortgage, you make monthly payments to lower the balance you owe on your home.
-A reverse mortgage effectively eliminates your monthly payment, but your total mortgage increases instead of a decreasing balance on your house.
+With a traditional mortgage, you make monthly payments to lower the balance you owe on your home.
+A reverse mortgage effectively eliminates your monthly payment, but your total mortgage balance increases instead of a decreasing.

 What if I wanted to include my home in my estate plan?